Western envoys visit Kosovo, Serbia to defuse tensions - KTVZ

 Associated Press

-PRISTINA, Kosovo (AP) — Western envoys are visiting Kosovo and Serbia as part of their ongoing efforts to defuse tensions and help secure a reconciliation agreement between the two.
-Envoys from the United States, the European Union, France, Germany and Italy met with Prime Minister Albin Kurti in Kosovo.
-They plan to move to Belgrade later Friday to meet with President Aleksandar Vucic.
-After more than two hours of talks with Kurti, EU envoy Miroslav Lajcak said it was too soon to announce any dramatic developments on a proposal presented to Pristina and Belgrade last year.
+PRISTINA, Kosovo (AP) — Western envoys have visited Kosovo and Serbia as part of their ongoing efforts to defuse tensions and help secure a reconciliation agreement between the two.
+Envoys from the United States, the European Union, France, Germany and Italy met with Prime Minister Albin Kurti in Kosovo and in Belgrade with Serbia President Aleksandar Vucic on Friday.
+EU envoy Miroslav Lajcak said a proposal presented to Pristina and Belgrade last year remains “the best way” for the normalization of Kosovo-Serbia ties.
 Kosovo declared independence from Serbia in 2008.
-Serbia, with support from allies Russia and China, has refused to recognize Kosovo’s statehood
+Serbia has refused to recognize Kosovo’s statehood.